emilyriederer/website/content/post/causal-design-patterns/index.md

 **Tools:**

--   This method is computationally simple, so it can essentially be done with `SQL` or any R package like `dplyr` which can handle grouped aggregations
+-   This method is computationally simple, so it can essentially be done with `SQL` or any basic data wrangling package like `dplyr` or `pandas` so long as the tool can perform aggregations by group

 Propensity Score Weighting
 --------------------------